gamesensical/docs/docs/globals/ui.md

 #### ui.new_string

-`ui.new_string(name: string)`: number (menu item)
+`ui.new_string(name: string, default_value: string)`: number (menu item)

 Argument | Type | Description
 -------- | ---- | -----------
   **name** | string (menu item) | The name of the string element, make sure this is unique.
+  **default_value** | string | Default value of the element.

-Creates a string UI element, can be used to store arbitrary data in configs.
-It's not displayed in the menu.
+Creates a string UI element, can be used to store arbitrary strings in configs.
+No menu item is created but it has the same semantics as other ui.new_* functions.
 Returns a special value that can be passed to ui.get and ui.set, or throws an error on failure.

 #### ui.new_textbox